edygert/runsc/README.md

 # runsc

-This code is based on the code from https://github.com/Kdr0x/Kd_Shellcode_Loader by Gary "kd" Contreras.
-This version has been generally cleaned up and additional functionaly was added.
+This code is based on the code from https://github.com/Kdr0x/Kd_Shellcode_Loader by Gary "kd" Contreras and contains additional functionality.
 This source file can be compiled for either 32 or 64-bit.

 Usage: ```runsc -f <shellcode file> [-o <offset>] [-d <document file>] [-n]```